 Homemade white bread topped with sesame seeds is such a delicious treat no matter what time of year it is.
-This easy recipe is made special for Thanksgiving because it makes two loaves of bread - enough to serve a gathering of about ten people.
+This easy recipe is made special for Thanksgiving because it makes two loaves of bread, enough to serve a large gathering.

 - 2 cups water (room temperature)